awsdocs/amazon-s3-developer-guide/doc_source/crr-walkthrough-2.md

    </ReplicationConfiguration>
    ```

-   In this example, you can use either the AWS CLI or the AWS SDK to add the replication configuration\.
-You can't use the console because the console doesn't support specifying a destination bucket that is in different AWS account\.
+   In this example, you can use either the AWS CLI, the Amazon S3 console or the AWS SDK to add the replication configuration\.
    + Using AWS CLI\.

      The AWS CLI requires you to specify the replication configuration as JSON\.
 Save the following JSON in a file \(`replication.json`\)\.